Geneva County massacre: Investigation and forensics

-Motive
+Motive and employment

-Witnesses said that McLendon was disturbed by his parents' divorce years ago, and had been depressed about his failure to start a career and disappointed that he had failed to qualify for the U.S. Marines or law enforcement.
+Witnesses said that McLendon was disturbed by his parents' divorce years ago and had been depressed about his failure to start a career and disappointed that he had failed to qualify for the U.S. Marines or law enforcement.
 He had recently complained that his mother was not getting enough support from her family.
 At the time of the shooting, officials did not know where his father was.
 Detectives discovered a handwritten list by McLendon in his home which identified several people from previous jobs, with notations about their actions or comments against him, described as people who "had either disciplined him or had reported him to supervisors for work related infractions".
 The Alabama Bureau of Investigation noted that none of the people named in the list were among those he killed, but police were trying to determine if he had intended to attack them.

 Investigators found a letter in which McLendon said he had killed his mother and planned to commit suicide.
 The letter also noted he was having a dispute over a legal issue with his mother's family, as they held a family Bible that he wanted.
 He said that he and his mother had "suffered enough".

-McLendon was described as very familiar with guns.
-The investigators "found dozens of ammunition boxes, military and survival gear and medical supplies at McLendon's Kinston home".
+McLendon was described as very familiar with firearms, as well as survivalism.
+The investigators "found dozens of ammunition boxes, military and survivalist gear and medical supplies at McLendon's Kinston home".

-Federal troops
+McLendon's coworkers reportedly incessantly mocked him and called him "Doughboy" due to his weight, a nickname he disliked, a detail underscoring accumulated self-perceived personal failures.

+Aftermath

-In response to a request for assistance from the Geneva County Sheriff's Office and Samson Police, United States Army officers ordered federal troops from nearby Fort Rucker to be deployed to the streets of Samson.
+In response to a request for assistance from the Geneva County Sheriff's Office and the Samson Police Department, United States Army officers ordered federal troops from nearby Fort Rucker to be deployed to the streets of Samson.
 They guarded both traffic stops and a makeshift morgue.
 An Army investigation later determined this action to be in violation of the Posse Comitatus Act, which prohibits federal troops from performing domestic law enforcement actions.
 The Army took administrative action against at least one officer.

 Reactions

 The Andalusia radio station WAAO-FM organized a fund-raising event to benefit the victims' families.
 Their goal was $10,000 with the event; more than $47,000 in cash, plus donations of caskets and concrete vaults for each of the victims, brought the total value of donations to more than $100,000.

+After the massacre, came at a period of heightened public support for gun control, thus prompting agencies such as the Brady Campaign to Prevent Gun Violence to release information on the attacks, highlighting that the gunman utilized military-style semiautomatic assault weapons to fire in high volume at women and children.
+Some called for a revival of the Federal Assault Weapons Ban.